-2.15 Student Responsibility Although we are always happy to assist the student, he/she is responsible for checking to see that a course will be taught on a certain date by checking the DCC Student Portal.
+2.8 Student Responsibility Although we are always happy to assist the student, he/she is responsible for checking to see that a course will be taught on a certain date by checking the DCC Student Portal.
 The student is responsible to see that the correct books are in hand before the class start date and that any necessary business connected with textbook purchases has been completed with the business and financial aid offices.
 Books will be available on Virtual Bookstore at least thirty days prior to the course start date.
-The students will receive in their Crusader Mail an e-mail from the Bookstore Manager with the syllabus for a FLEXCampus[®] class at least two weeks before the beginning of the class via Crusader Mail.
+The students will receive an e-mail (in their Crusader mail) from the Director of Learning Technology with instructions for accessing their DCC Online course site a few days before the online class begins.
 It is the students' responsibility to follow all applicable instructions prior to the beginning of the class.
 The students must check their Crusader Mail and campus mailbox for any course-specific instructions regarding syllabi, texts, etc. and make themselves aware of any campus announcements.